Reduce Food Waste With These 10 Holiday Kitchen Hacks

 This holiday season, learn how to reduce food waste with some simple tips from Nobody Trashes Tennessee.

 The holidays are a season of abundance—abundant joy, family gatherings, and, often, abundant food.
 While it’s wonderful to celebrate with festive meals, this time of year can also lead to unnecessary food waste.
+In fact, between Thanksgiving and New Year’s, Americans generate up to 25% more waste than usual.
 The good news?
-With a little planning and some smart storage tricks, you can reduce food waste, save money, and make the most of every ingredient.
+With a bit of planning and some clever storage tricks, you can reduce food waste, save money, and make the most of every ingredient.

 Before heading to the store, take the time to plan your meal, factoring in how much your family and guests are likely to eat.
 By planning out what you need, you’ll reduce the chance of forgotten produce or unused items going to waste, making your holiday season both budget-friendly and sustainable.